-Phyllis Araneo began working at USC in 2002 with a background based in the visual arts.
-Her career includes art directing, graphic arts management and portrait painting in the New York Metropolitan area.
-Inspired by nature, her art has been reproduced on prints, cards and homewares.
+Phyllis’ background is in visual arts; art directing, portrait painting and graphic arts management in the NY Metropolitan area.
+Inspired by nature, her work has been reproduced on prints, cards and homewares and distributed worldwide.

 - Honorary Membership Sunshine Coast Chapter Golden Key (2015)